-Ben is a dual English and Dutch citizen.
+Ben is a dual British and Dutch citizen.

 Why a “Go It Alone” Approach Will Leave Countries in the Cold This Winter